Roycard0828/SoccerLeague/DEVELOP.md

 ## Iterations

 - Iteration 1: start - finish
-- Iteration 2: start -
+- Iteration 2: start - Generating the matches of the whole season with the following data (Local team, visit team, field)